 Terracotta Animals from Harappa – Source – Internet

 The same goes for Odia civilisation, where animals have been integral to Odia culture from the time of Prehistory.
 There are wide range of realistic and mythological animals depicted in temples and monasteries of Odisha from Early Medieval time.
 But in folk and tribal life, Odisha’s link with the animal world has a close association with daily life’s problems, prospects, aspirations and thanks giving.

 Frog is in the next line of animal that is closely associated with the folk life of Odisha.
 Frogs remain silence during the dry seasons, but they suddenly appear before the onset of rain.
 Soon, the male frogs begin their croaking.
 First one here, echoed by another there, then a resounding chorus, followed by a cacophony of sound.
 Soon after, the rain begins to fall.
 Frogs therefore are treated as bringers of rain and then nourishment in Odia culture.

 The monkey is a symbol of fun, activity, charm and full of positive energy.
 Monkey is loyal, witty, playful and intelligent.
 There are other animals too, such as tiger for protection, cat for bad omen and tia (parrot) for love and blessings.

 In the past the tribal communities of Western Odisha used the terracotta representation of these animals on the roof of their houses to ward off evil spirit and bring prosperity to their homes.
-Barpali in Western Odisha and its surrounding villages was the centre of terracotta roof tile craft depicting these animals.
+Barpali in Western Odisha and its surrounding villages was the center of terracotta roof tile craft depicting these animals.
 But as time moved with the influence of market forces and crony capitalism, the tradition declined and now confined to only one house at Barpali, the house of Manbodha Rana, a national award winner terracotta potter.